Misinformation about violence by transgender people: Policy

+Right-wing politicians in the United States have repeated misinformation about transgender violence, and suggested policy changes on the basis of that misinformation.
+Following the Annunciation Catholic School shooting, the United States Department of Justice considered enacting policies to ban transgender people from owning guns based on the smear that transgender people are more prone to perpetrate mass shootings.
+One unnamed Justice Department official was quoted as saying: "We're not playing semantics with words like dysphoria.
+We're talking about trannies, and we don't think they should have guns."
+This initial proposal was criticized by gun rights organizations, including the National Rifle Association of America, Gun Owners of America, the National Association for Gun Rights, and the Second Amendment Foundation.

-Right-wing politicians in the United States have also repeated misinformation about transgender violence.
-On September 18, 2025, Texas Republican congressman Ronny Jackson stated on a radio show hosted by Rob Finnerty that trans people "have an underlying level of aggressiveness," and based on this called trans people a "virus", suggesting, "We have to get [trans people] off the streets and we have to get them off the internet.
+On September 18, 2025, Texas Republican congressman Ronny Jackson stated on a radio show hosted by Rob Finnerty that trans people "have an underlying level of aggressiveness", and based on this called trans people a "virus", suggesting: "We have to get [trans people] off the streets and we have to get them off the internet.
 We can't let them communicate with each other."

-Following the Annunciation Catholic School shooting, the United States Department of Justice considered enacting policies to ban transgender people from owning guns on the incorrect basis that transgender people are more prone to violence.
-One unnamed Justice Department official was quoted as saying, "We're not playing semantics with words like dysphoria.
-We're talking about trannies, and we don't think they should have guns."
-This initial proposal was criticized by gun rights organizations, including the National Rifle Association, Gun Owners of America, the National Association for Gun Rights, and the Second Amendment Foundation.

-In September 2025, The Heritage Foundation launched a petition to have "violent transgender ideology" classified as domestic terror threat in the United States based on the belief that trans people are exceptionally violent.
+In September 2025, The Heritage Foundation launched a petition to have "violent transgender ideology" categorized as a domestic terror threat in the United States.
 That same month, sources reported that the Federal Bureau of Investigation was preparing to classify certain transgender offenders as a "nihilistic violent extremist" threat group.
-A Wired investigation examined a claim used by The Heritage Foundation in its policy recommendation that half of all non-gang related school shootings from 2015 to 2025 involved "transgender ideology", and found it to be false, saying the claim was "misleading by design, arbitrary in scope, and unscientific at its core".
+A Wired investigation examined a claim used by The Heritage Foundation in its policy recommendation that half of all non-gang-related school shootings from 2015 to 2025 involved "transgender ideology", and found it to be false, saying the claim was "misleading by design, arbitrary in scope, and unscientific at its core".

+In December 2025, Attorney General Pam Bondi instructed the FBI to begin offering cash bounties for information leading to the identification and arrest of transgender activists promoting what she referred to as "radical gender ideology", and described such activists as "domestic terrorist groups", which Pink News writer Amelia Hansford connected to previous statements the Trump administration had made about investigating "transgender violence".

 Reactions

-Subject matter experts, including Yotam Ophir, a University of Buffalo professor specializing in gun violence, and Ari Drennen, a program director for Media Matters, noted that transgender violence disinformation could be used to justify anti-trans legislation and violence against trans people.
-According to Ophir, "If you persuade conservatives that LGBTQ people are inherently flawed, that they are violent, that they are a risk to society, then any legislation against them will be justified...
+Subject-matter experts, including Yotam Ophir, a University of Buffalo professor specializing in gun violence, and Ari Drennen, a program director for Media Matters, noted that transgender violence disinformation could be used to justify anti-trans legislation and violence against trans people.
+According to Ophir: "If you persuade conservatives that LGBTQ people are inherently flawed, that they are violent, that they are a risk to society, then any legislation against them will be justified...
 Every act of violence against them will be justified."
-According to GLAAD, the misinformation aims to "dehumanize, demonize, and promote fear about transgender and nonbinary people".
+According to GLAAD, the accusations aim to "dehumanize, demonize, and promote fear about transgender and nonbinary people".
 Analyses of the subject have noted that trans people are far more likely to be the victims of violence than the perpetrators of it.